-The following are the nature, terms and conditions of the related party transactions:
+The following are the nature, payment terms and conditions of the related party transactions:

-Royalties pertain to expenses incurred for the right to use the license of the Parent Company.
+- Royalties pertain to expenses incurred for the right to use the license of the Parent Company.
 The Company was granted a non-exclusive and non-transferable license to use, market, distribute, sub-license and make derivative works of the Parent Company's software which include Virtual Works ERP solution, Maintenance & Engineering (M&E), Maintenance Repair and Overhaul (MRO) in aviation, foods and beverages and Third Party Administration.
+Total royalties paid amounted to P37,083,998 and P24,249,175 in 2023 and 2022, respectively. - Software service expenses are the amounts charged for off-shore services on upgrades, modifications, bug-fixes, patches or enhancements to the software of the Parent Company. - Marketing, travel, hosting, salary expenses and bank charges are paid by the Company as a form of reimbursement to its related party.